sanuka27/AgroTrack/Backend/docs/REMINDER_NOTIFICATIONS.md

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│  Scheduled Job (runs every 15 minutes)                      │
+│  Scheduled Job (runs every 5 minutes)                       │
 └───────────────────────────┬─────────────────────────────────┘
                             │
                             ▼
 ┌─────────────────────────────────────────────────────────────┐
-│  Find reminders due in next 1 hour                          │
+│  Find reminders due in approximately 1 hour                 │
 │  - Not completed                                             │
-│  - Between 5 and 65 minutes from now                        │
+│  - Between 55 and 65 minutes from now (10-min window)       │
-│  - Not already notified                                      │
+│  - notificationSent is false or null                        │
 └───────────────────────────┬─────────────────────────────────┘
                             │
                             ▼